zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 await connection.manager.softRemove(newQuestion);
 ```

-As you can see in this example we did not call save or softRemove for category1 and category2.
-But They will be automatically saved and soft-deleted when the cascade of relation options is set to true like this:
+In this example we did not call save or softRemove for category1 and category2, but they will be automatically saved and soft-deleted when the cascade of relation options is set to true like this:

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column, ManyToMany, JoinTable} from "typeorm";